John Mackey (businessman)

 John Powell Mackey (born August 15, 1953) is an American businessman and author.
 He is the co-founder of Whole Foods Market and was the chief executive officer of the company from its inception in 1980 until his retirement in 2022.
 He is currently the CEO of Love.Life, which he also co-founded.

 A vocal member of the Libertarian Party, Mackey is a strong supporter of free market economics.
 Mackey has criticized labor unions, and describes his views as "beyond union."
-Named Ernst & Young entrepreneur of the year in 2003, he is a leader in the Natural food movement.
+Named Ernst & Young entrepreneur of the year in 2003, he is a leader in the natural food movement.
 He has also written books on business and on plant-based diets.

 Early life and education

-Mackey was born on August 15, 1953, in Houston, Texas, the son of Margaret Wescott (Powell) and William Sturges "Bill" Mackey, Jr. He has a sister and a brother.
+Mackey was born on August 15, 1953, in Houston, Texas, the son of Margaret Wescott (Powell) and William Sturges "Bill" Mackey, Jr. He has a younger sister and an older brother.

 John Mackey's father Bill was a professor of accounting, CEO of LifeMark, a health-care company, and investor of Whole Foods Market, before he died in 2004.
 In the abstract to his book Conscious Capitalism, Mackey thanks his father for teaching him valuable life lessons.

 Mackey's mother Margaret died in 1987 when he was 34.
 John and Margaret had a strained relationship, partly due to her desire for a different future regarding her son.
 Margaret felt that such a “fine mind” should devote its time doing something more productive than retailing.
 John did not agree, but in later years he regretted that he did not make it more clear that he loved her.

 Mackey was a student of philosophy and religion at the University of Texas at Austin and Trinity University in the 1970s, and worked at a vegetarian co-op.
 Mackey spent almost six years at university without achieving a degree.
 Mackey credits his generalist approach to learning as the main reason he was able to be successful in business.

 Mackey became a vegetarian in 1976 and an ethical vegan in 2003.
-In the late 2000's, he turned towards a plant-based diet after reading works by T. Colin Campbell and Caldwell Esselstyn.
+In the late 2000s, he turned towards a plant-based diet after reading works by T. Colin Campbell and Caldwell Esselstyn.